Eimear Quinn: Musical career

 December 2007 saw the release of O Holy Night a collection of carols, ancient chants and new compositions from Quinn, who also produced and arranged the album with Martin Quinn at JAM Studios.
 This led to her presenting a television special A Christmas Celebration with Eimear Quinn on RTÉ1 Television in December 2008.

 Since then Quinn has been touring, performing and composing.
 In 2011 she was asked to perform for England's Queen Elizabeth to mark her State Visit to Ireland.
 She performed a special concert with the Symphony Orchestra in the National Concert Hall, Dublin in October 2012.

 She has also performed at other state occasions such as the Royal Albert Hall event in April 2014 to celebrate the state visit of Irish President Michael D Higgins to the UK, the Visit of Pope Francis to Ireland in 2019, and HRH Prince Charles for St Patricks Day celebrations in London 2019.

 Also in 2019 she performed the Eurovision song 'The Voice' to an audience of 10,000 people in the Ziggodome in Amsterdam.
 In 2020 she appeared on the album 'Natural High' from composer Sarah Class and earlier this year appeared in a tribute to Irish artist Harry Clarke, hosted by the Irish Ambassador to the United Nations in Geneva.

 In a radio interview on RTE's Radio 1 in November 2016, she said that, even though she continued to tour, she had scaled back her recording commitments a little after having two children.

 Since then she has gone back into the recording studio and released her new album Ériu in 2020.
 The album features new material she composed either on her own or with acclaimed writers like Brendan Graham, Sarah Class and John Sheehan.
-Her own composition 'In Paradisum' was chosen by listeners of Classic FM in the UK to become part of the stations "Hall of Fame' for 2021 - one of the few Irish and female composers to make the list.
+Her own composition 'In Paradisum' was chosen by listeners of Classic FM in the UK to become part of the station's "Hall of Fame' for 2021 - one of the few Irish and female composers to make the list.
 The album was recorded with the RTÉ Concert Orchestra in Dublin.

 Her new works are published by Peer Music UK.

-In an interview on Lyric FM last year, Quinn said her next project will be the completion of a new large scale work for soprano and orchestra titled 'Requiem For A Promised Child' that she has been composing for a number of years.
-Quinn said the project is the most ambitious and personal of her career and will be due for release in 2022.
-Quinn also said she intends to tour again by the end of 2021, if Covid restrictions are lifted.

 Personal life

 Quinn is married to Noel Curran, a radio and television producer, former Director-General of RTÉ and current Director-General of the EBU.
-They have two daughters: Joelene born in October 2009 and Marlene born in April 2012.
-They divide their time between Ireland and Switzerland.
+They have two daughters and divide their time between Ireland and Switzerland.